ReliSA/STePSEnHECs-PaCt/catalogue/Non-Essential_Project.md

 ## Also Known As

-Not Business Critical, Customer’s Side Project, Work on the Non-Business-Critical
+Not Business Critical, Customer's Side Project, Work on the Non-Business-Critical

 ## [Classification](facets/facets.md)